How to book Watchman Campground

 Treat Watchman Campground like a timed drop, then stay ready for cancellations.

-Watchman drives the headline Zion search.
-Once the first release is gone, the best remaining chances usually come from short cancellations or fast moves into South Campground before someone else takes them.
+Watchman drives the headline Zion search, especially for spring and fall weekends.
+Once the first release is gone, the best remaining chances usually come from short cancellations, one-night openings, or fast moves into South Campground before someone else takes them.

 Release timing matters